AnilSorathiya/room-temperature/README.md

-﻿# Room Temperature Docker Container
+﻿# Room Temperature Model and Docker Container

 ## Introduction
-This is `room-temperature` a docker container that compute room temperature using ML model.
+This is `room-temperature` docker container that compute room temperature using ML model.
 This container provides endpoints to compute room temperature.
 Please refer the [docker-compose.yml](docker-compose.yml) file for the configuration details.
 This is simple example of linear model here.
 The model has been developed offline and used here to predict the room temperature value.

-##TODO
 ## Folder structure:
 ```
 --container: Docker container source code